Government to review how ‘Manchester bomb plotter could attack prison guards’

 There are no facilities on the wing and staff could arrange for prisoners to visit the main prison gym or to be taken off the unit for education, the report said.

-The centres were designed for inmates with any political or religious views but by 2022 they had only been used for Muslim men, the report said.
+The centres were designed for inmates with any political or religious views but by 2022 they had only been used for Muslim men, it added.

+Justice Secretary Shabana Mahmood posted on social media site X, formerly Twitter, on Saturday: “I am appalled by the attack of three brave officers at HMP Frankland today.
+My thoughts are with them and their families.

 Abedi avoided a whole-life order because he was under 21 at the time he orchestrated the atrocity at the Ariana Grande concert in 2017.